chimmelb/fun-node-homework/readme.md

 1. Build your project
 2. Run your project
 3. Run your tests
-3. What technologies you used, and any other explainations or choices you feel were important.
+3. What technologies you used, and any other explanations or choices you feel were important.
 (No dissertations, but include the important stuff.)

 ## Submittal

 Zip up your project and email me.

-Do **not** zip any library packges (node_modules, bower_components, etc).
+Do **not** zip any library packages (node_modules, bower_components, etc).
 I would install those when I build your project, and will know how to do so from your documentation.
 With just source code and maybe some static scripts (like if you include your web framework's CDN file), this zip file should be pretty small.